dinisfaria/dinisfaria/README.md

 - 👋 Hi, I’m Dinis Faria
 - 👀 I’m interested in Gaming, Music and operating game servers.
 - 🌱 I’m currently learning C / C++
-- 📫 You can reach me @ dinisfaria@tactical.pt
+- 📫 You can reach me @ viseutech.pt

 <!---
 dinisfaria/dinisfaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.